Abfraction causes or NCCL causes

-Why aren’t NCCL found in any other species teeth?
+Why do we not find NCCLs in any other species teeth?

 If NCCL was do only or even primarily from occlusion, one would think that they would exist in other animals as well.
 However, no such lesions have ever been found in any animal to my knowledge.
 There is a study that claimed to have found abfractions in mammoth teeth but viewing the photo, I’m not sure how that is considered an abfraction lesion similar to a human NCCL.
 Krzemińska 2008

 Another study often sited Burke 2000 claims that feline odontoclastic resorptive lesions are similar.
 If you click the previous link that takes you to a google image search you will see many examples of feline odontoclastic resorptive lesions.
 To my eyes those look NOTHING like NCCL.
 Not even close!
 They look a lot like external resorption.
 The cause of feline odontoclastic resorptive lesions in wikipedia seem similar to external resorption.
 The fact the occlusion camp sites this article as evidence makes me doubt their credibility.

 It would be interesting to see what the abfractions that Messer claims to have found actually look like.
 The abfractions are only on the mesial and distal, which immediately makes me believe they are likely something else.
 This appears to just be a table presentation and not published research.
 Messer 2002 Cervical Dentin Loss in Bovine Incisors – an Abfraction Lesion?